rafops/attic/game-development.md

 - Unity
 - Unreal
 - Godot (open source)
+- Roblox (fast growing)

 ## Stages

+- Identify the problem or concept
-- Game Design
+- Game design
-- Prototyping
+- Prototyping.
+It can be a board-game style to proof the concept
-- Development life cycle
+- Development life cycle (Build, Refine, Test, Evaluate, Iterate)
-- Publishing
+- Publishing, share your game
+- Collect feedback, evaluate, refine

 ## Inspirational MMORPGs